russinnes/Noma-Ayla-Devices_ESP32/README.md

 ## Communication probing

 Prior to opening anything up, I probed around on the header on the door opener board.
-I had the app connected/loaded, and wanted to figure out how their device was comunicating with the door opener itslef.
+I had the app connected/loaded, and wanted to figure out how their device was communicating with the door opener itself.
 Having probed the port already for voltages, I began probing serial communications.
 Most UARTS are running at 115200 these days, this was no different.
-Probing into a terminal while activating the  door and lights, it was fairly easy to identify byte patterns, both commands and acknowledgements.
+Probing into a serial terminal while activating the door and lights, it was fairly easy to identify byte patterns, both commands and acknowledgements.

 For the garage door opener and light **control messages**:

 Overhead light on: ```[0xAA,0xAA,0x01,0x02,0x02,0x01,0x03,0x03,0x55,0x55]```